Keerththanan/GitHub-Demo/README.md

  **Successfully you brought the changes form master to final-try**

  - If you add a wrong file accidently which has changes, you can remove it.
 Try the following steps.
     - git add <Changed wrong file name>
       - You are adding a wrong file which has changes.
     - git reset <Changed wrong file name>
       - You are removing the added wrong file.

  **Successfully you removed an unwanted file**

+  - If you want to pull only the bench changes (Not file changes) from the remote such as branch deletions/additions use the following command.
+    - git fetch -p
  ---

 ## 3. Its time to do practice on Java Logics.